o-t-w/blog/src/content/blog/prefix.md

 description: Do we still need Autoprefixer?
 ---

-*This article was updated on November 5th 2025*
+*This article was updated on June 9th 2026*

 CSS prefixes are a relic from a bygone age.